The inverse Galois problem for connected algebraic groups: The main result in the smooth case

 \begin{theorem} For any connected algebraic group $G$ over a field $k$, there is a projective, geometrically integral $G$-scheme $X$ with $\Aut_X^0= G$, and generically free action.
 If $G$ is smooth of dimension $n\geq 0$, then one may choose $X$ normal with $\dim(X)=\max(2n,3)$. \end{theorem}

+Let us give an immediate application in characteristic $p>0$, which was actually the starting point for our research: Recall that for any group scheme $G$ and any scheme $X$ the Lie algebras $\Lie(G)$ and $H^0(X,\Theta_X) = \Der(\catO_X)$ carry as additional structure the so-called $p$-map $D\mapsto D^{[p]}$.
+For the Lie algebra of global vector fields, this is just the $p$-fold composition in the algebra $\Diff(\catO_X)$ of $k$-linear differential operators.
+This leads to the notion of \emph{restricted Lie algebra}.
+By \cite{Demazure; Gabriel 1970}, Proposition II.7.4.1, the functor $G\mapsto \Lie(G)$ is an equivalence between the category of algebraic groups annihilated by the relative Frobenius, and the category of finite-dimensional restricted Lie algebras.
+Such algebraic groups contain but one point.
+As an immediate consequence of the theorem we get:

+\begin{corollary} For every finite-dimensional restricted Lie algebra $\lieg$ over our ground field $k$ of characteristic $p>0$, there is a projective, geometrically integral scheme $X$ such that the restricted Lie algebra $H^0(X,\Theta_X)$ is isomorphic to $\lieg$. \end{corollary}

+This is quite different from the case of characteristic zero, where the Lie algebras of global vector fields on proper schemes are exactly the finite-dimensional linear Lie algebras (see \cite{Brion 2014}, Corollary 1).

-This section contains a proof of the result, under the additional assumption that $G$ is smooth.
+Let us now turn to the proof of Theorem \ref{thm:main}.
+This section contains the arguments under the additional assumption that $G$ is smooth.
 The rough idea is as follows: In a first step, we realize $G$ as the group scheme of those automorphisms of a normal, projective, geometrically integral scheme $V$ that commute with finitely many automorphisms $f_1,\ldots, f_m$.
 In a second step, we replace this commutator condition with a stabilizer condition for a closed subscheme; for this, we replace $V$ with $Y = V \times V$, with closed subscheme the union $Z$ of the graphs $\Gamma_{f_i}$.
 In a third step, we consider the normalized blow-up $X\ra Y$ with center $Z$, and check that $G= \Aut^0_X$ provided that $n \geq 2$.
 The case $n=1$ requires some additional attention, and is reduced to $n\geq 2$ via a small trick.